 Even through a pandemic.

 Three-star receiving whiz Cameron Bonner ‘21 has seen his reputation roar nationally from power programs near and far.
-Nearly two dozen offers have rolled in the previous six months.
+More than two dozen offers have rolled in the previous six months.
 From Texas A&M and Houston.
-From the state of Washington and Wisconsin to Arizona and Illinois to Indiana.
+From the states of Washington and Wisconsin to Arizona and Illinois to Indiana.
 From Baylor to down on the bayou.

 Bonner has navigated a path to college football’s highest levels paved with more difficult obstacles than it should have.